-If you head to the suburbs either side of Surfer’s, prices won’t be as expensive!
+If you head to the suburbs on either side of Surfer’s, prices won’t be as expensive!

-Accommodation in the Gold Coast isn’t too expensive.
+Accommodation on the Gold Coast isn’t too expensive.
 You can get a good hostel for less than $28 a night, which is much better than prices in Australia’s big cities!